Business Address Change Notice: Drafting Guide with Free Sample

 Why Your Address Change Notice Matters

-Your business address isn’t just a location.
+Your business location isn’t just a location.
 It’s your legal identity.
 Get this wrong, and you’ll face:

 I observed Sarah waste weeks searching for invoices that were not received.
 Don’t let this happen to you.